-Employers' augmentation contributions and pension strain contributions are accounted for in the period in which the liability arises.
+Additional employers' contributions in respect of ill-health and early retirements are accounted for in the year the event arose.
 Any amount due in year but unpaid will be classed as a current financial asset.
 Amounts not due until future years are classed as long-term financial assets.